Cairo Congress of Arab Music: Overview

 By a royal decree of January 20, 1932, a commission was appointed to organize the congress.
 It was headed by the Minister of Public Education Muhammad Hilmi Isa Pasha, with d'Erlanger serving as vice-chairman and Mahmud Ahmed El-Hefni in charge of the General Secretariat.

-The festival was held at the National Academy of Music, at 22 Malika Nazly Street (now Ramses Street) in the Azbakeya district of downtown Cairo.
-It drew scholars and performers from throughout the Arabic-speaking world as well as from Turkey, including Muhammad Fathi, Ali Al-Darwish, Kamel al-Khola'ie, Mahmud Hefni, Tawfiq Al-Sabbagh, Rauf Yekta, Khemaïs Tarnane, Mohammed Gnanem, Mohammed Ben Hassan, Mohammed Cherif, Larbi Bensari, M'hamed El Kourd, and Mesut Cemil) as well as European scholars, composers and musicologists such as Henry George Farmer, Béla Bartók, Paul Hindemith, Alexis Chottin (the head of the National Conservatory for Arab Music in Rabat), Father Xavier Maurice Collangettes, Erich Moritz von Hornbostel, Curt Sachs and Robert Lachmann.
-Nations sending delegations of musicians included Algeria, Egypt, Iraq, Morocco, Syria, Tunisia as well as Turkey, representing its own musical tradition.
+The congress was held at the National Academy of Music, at 22 Malika Nazly Street (now Ramses Street) in the Azbakeya district of downtown Cairo.
+It drew scholars and performers from throughout the Arabic-speaking world as well as from Turkey, including Muhammad Fathi, Ali Al-Darwish, Kamel al-Khola'ie, Mahmud Hefni, Tawfiq Al-Sabbagh, Rauf Yekta, Khemaïs Tarnane, Mohammed Gnanem, Mohammed Ben Hassan, Mohammed Cherif, Larbi Bensari, M'hamed El Kourd, and Mesut Cemil, as well as European scholars, composers and musicologists such as Henry George Farmer, Béla Bartók, Paul Hindemith, Alexis Chottin (the head of the National Conservatory for Arab Music in Rabat), Father Xavier Maurice Collangettes, Erich Moritz von Hornbostel, Curt Sachs, Robert Lachmann and Mady Humbert-Lavergne.
+Nations sending delegations of musicians included Algeria, Egypt, Iraq, Morocco, Syria, Tunisia as well as Turkey, each of them representing their own musical traditions.